 → Nebraska: Medicaid expansion passed by a vote of 53 to 47.
 Nebraska's legislature is going all out to delay expansion.
 It now looks like two years after voters approved the ballot initiative they may finally get something.
 Expansion is scheduled to start on October 1, 2020.
 The state continues to submit waiver requests.
 On October 20, 2020, CMS approved Nebraska's waiver with implementation of some waiver elements to begin on April 1, 2021 and others (including the work requirement) to follow one year later.
 August 17, 2021 the state withdrew its waiver request.
 Medicaid expansion with full benefits started from October 1, 2021.

 → Montana: A ballot initiative to generate funding to continue Medicaid expansion failed by a vote of 53 to 47.
 Medicaid expansion was going to end in July 2019 but Montana lawmakers reauthorized the expansion for six more years on the condition that there be a work requirement.
-A waiver was submitted on August 30, 2019.
-The request is still pending.
-It is expected the Biden Administration will reject this waiver..
+Waivers were submitted on August 30, 2019 requesting a work requirement and an increase in premiums.
+The Biden Administration reject both waivers.

 → Ohio: Republican Mike DeWine was elected governor.
 He is opposed to the Medicaid expansion put in place by outgoing Republican Governor John Kasich.
 Ohio received permission in March 2019 to add a work requirement.
 It was to be implemented in January 2021.
 In August 2021, the Biden Administration withdrew the work requirement waiver .

 ♦ Maine voters approved expansion in 2017, but their Republican governor refused to do anything.
 Governor Janet Mills (D) took office in January and immediately put an end to the stonewalling.

 ♦ May 30, 2018 The Virginia General Assembly approved Medicaid expansion as a part of a budget bill.
 Governor Northam signed the budget into law on June 7th.
 Medicaid expansion became effective on January 1, 2019.

 Governor Northam's hands were tied by the Republican controlled legislature which demanded that work requirements be included.
-Waivers for work requirements were sought but then in 2019 the legislature flipped to the Democrats and waivers were soon canceled.
+Waivers for work requirements were sought but then in 2019 the legislature flipped to the Democrats and waivers were soon cancelled.